Thomas Seaton

-The Reverend Thomas Seaton (baptised 2 October 1684, Stamford, Lincolnshire, died 18 August 1741 at Ravenstone, Buckinghamshire), was a Church of England clergyman and religious writer.
+The Reverend Thomas Seaton (baptised 2 October 1684 in Stamford, Lincolnshire – 18 August 1741 at Ravenstone, Buckinghamshire), was a Church of England clergyman and religious writer.
 Seaton died unmarried in 1741 at Ravenstone and is buried there.

 Education

 He was educated at Stamford School and Clare College, Cambridge, graduating a BA in 1705 and a MA in 1708.

 Career

 Seaton was elected a fellow of Clare College in 1706 and continued as a Fellow until 1721.
 He was ordained as a deacon in 1707 and priest of the Church of England in 1709.

 He became chaplain to Daniel Finch, 2nd Earl of Nottingham.
 In 1713, he gained the vicarage of Madingley, Cambridgeshire, and in 1721 the city of Nottingham gave him the vicarage of Ravenstone in Buckinghamshire, which enabled him to give up his college fellowship with which he retained until his death.

 In one of his works, The Conduct of Servants in Great Families (1720), he advised employers to oversee the moral conduct of their servants.